reframe-hpc/reframe/docs/manpage.rst

    Normally, if the stage directory of a test exists, ReFrame will remove it and recreate it.
    This option disables this behavior.

-   This option can also be set using the :envvar:`RFM_CLEAN_STAGEDIR` environment variable or the :js:attr:`clean_stagedir` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_CLEAN_STAGEDIR` environment variable or the :attr:`~config.general.clean_stagedir` general configuration parameter.

    .. versionadded:: 3.1